MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/smp-development.md

 - Providers can utilize better Error/Eventing in WMI v2.
 - Providers can utilize PowerShell extensions and integration in WMI v2.

 Although you could write a SMP using WMI v1, it is highly recommended to write a WMI v2 provider using C/C++.
-We do not recommend using .NET Frameworkfor SMP development because some important functionality may not be available through the .NET platform.
+We do not recommend using .NET Framework for SMP development because some important functionality may not be available through the .NET platform.

 ## Development Resource Checklist